dl-solarity/docs/docs/getting-started/guides/diamond/diamond.md

     }
 }

-contract WithdrawFacet is OwnableDiamondStorage {
+contract WithdrawFacet is OwnableUpgradeable {
     using SafeERC20 for IERC20;

     function withdraw(